anshuvishwa1/web_traffic_log_etl_pipeline/README.md

 ## Containerization (Docker)
 - This project includes a Dockerfile to containerize the Python code(`etl_pipeline.py`) for consistent execution across environments.
 The ETL pipeline (etl_pipeline.py) and dependencies (requirements.txt) are packaged within Docker, allowing for seamless deployment.
 - `etl_pipeline.ipynb` notebook can be executed directly or orchestrated via Apache Airflow, Azure Data Factory, or other workflow automation tools.

+## Setup and Execution Instructions

+Follow these steps to create and run the application:

+1. Navigate to the directory containing the application code.
+2. Build the Docker image:
+    ```sh
+    docker build -t etl_pipeline .
+    ```
+3. Run the container using the following command:
+    ```sh
+    docker run etl_pipeline
+    ```